Now tweeting (nearly) daily energy news/blogs/research at @BorensteinS

 1991-1993 --- Universitywide Energy Research Group Research Grant (co-PI with Colin Cameron), "Asymmetric Retail Gasoline Price Responses to Crude Oil Price Changes"

-1997 --- Recipient, Cheit Award for Best Teacher in Haas Daytime MBA Program
+1997 --- Recipient, Earl F. Cheit Award for Excellence in Teaching, Haas Daytime MBA Program

-1997 --- Finalist, Cheit Award for Best Teacher in Haas PhD Program
+1997 --- Finalist, Earl F. Cheit Award for Excellence in Teaching, Haas PhD Program

 1998-2000 --- National Bureau of Economic Research/Sloan Foundation Research Grant (co-PI with Joseph Farrell), "Why Do Firms Cut Costs?"